 iPad vs PS4 for games: choice of games

-There are, according to Sony, around 180 games in development for the PS4.
+There are hundreds of games for the PS4.
+You can buy 104 separate titles on Argos alone.
+And Sony says that there are around 200 including games in development.
 That's more than for any other console (which means the Xbox One).
 Out now are the latest iterations of huge game franchises like FIFA, Call of Duty and Assassin's Creed.

 iPad vs PS4 for games: performance